top of page

 gardening-with-natives.jpg

 Are you interested in adding native plants to your landscape?
 Do you enjoy watching wildlife, bees, or birds, but have trouble with rabbits or deer munching on your precious ornamentals?
-This class will focus on those plants that will attract a variety of wildlife and beneficial insects to your landscape, but help to keep the deer and rabbits from destroying those plants you appreciate so much.
-Class scheduled tentatively for Wednesday August 23rd from 4:30-6:00pm.
+Tour our gardens to talk about how these plants can be incorporated to attract a variety of wildlife and beneficial insects to your landscape, but help to keep the deer and rabbits from destroying those plants you appreciate so much.

 Growing Fruit in Northern Minnesota